Uganda: Unease after alleged election abductions | DW | 10.02.2021

 "It is true many of the incidents were perpetrated by numberless tinted vehicles," he told DW.
 "We have taken interest in and arrested some of them, together with their arms, and they are in our custody."

-In an statement to parliament last week, Odongo said 44 people had been reported kidnapped and 31 were still missing.
+In a statement to parliament last week, Odongo said 44 people had been reported kidnapped and 31 were still missing.

 The Executive Director of the Uganda-based Foundation for Human Rights Initiative, Livingstone Sewanyana, says Museveni's government should swiftly bring those arrested before the courts of law in accordance with the country's constitution, pointing to a troubling resurgence of violent intimidation in the past.